TalSchuster/dot_files/README.md

 * Follow the instructions in `env_installer.sh` file
 * This will allow navigating between vim/tmux panes using `control+h/j/k/l` and resizing using `control+b, h/j/k/l`
+* Go over .vimrc file to check more of the vim bindings

 # Issues
 If getting `vim-yapf-format requires vim compiled with python support`: